Xaldew/dotfiles/README.md

 ### Installing Dotfiles

+To install the dotfiles on any PowerShell v2.0 or higher platform, run the PowerShell script called: `install_dotfiles.ps1`.
+This will install the Bash, Emacs, AutoHotkey and autostart settings.

 ### PowerShell Downloader

-This is the most basic installation script.
+This is the most basic installation and downloading script.
+It is simply called `install_portable.ps1` since it is technically the most portable script.
 It was written mostly as a practice in writing PowerShell code.
 It simply lists URLs for the packages, downloads and installs them.
+You still have to click through all the installers however.

 ### Chocolatey Installation

+The `install_chocolatey.ps1` script installs the Chocolatey program if it is missing, and then uses Chocolatey infrastructure to install the rest of the packages.
+Note however that it is not always the most recent version that is present in the Chocolatey repositories.

 ### Windows 10 Packet Manager